shunmian/Jenny/_posts/-1 Drawing/Multi-media drawing/2018-04-22-Multi-media drawing(二)_Chinese Mid-Autumn Festival.md

 ---
 layout: post
-title: Multi-media drawing
+title: Multi-media drawing (二)： Color Pencil
 categories: [-1 Drawing]
-tags: [Charcoal & coffe]
+tags: [color pencil]
 number: [-10.1]
 fullview: false
-shortinfo: This is a first attempt using finger print with charcoal powder to draw my portrait i.
-The reason to choose this church is to learn mixing traditional tool and creative tool.
+shortinfo: This is the first attempt by using color pencil to show  three types of texture in chinese festival categories.
 ---
 目录
 {:.article_content_title}